ejazhussain/blog/source/_posts/Import-Terms-From-CSV.md

 <strong>Assumptions:</strong> Make sure TermSets are presents in the term store.
-Probably i could also add code to check if term already exist etc. But for now i am keep it simple.
+Probably i could also add code to check if term already exist etc. But for now i am keeping it simple.